Stimmi/quizappp2/README.md

 ## To do
 - Add payconiq qr codes to registration process
-- Make a component to control which rounds are accessible
+- Make a component to control which rounds are accessible -> Done 16/01/2020
 - Build a home page
-- In quiz component blokkeren dat je bij enter de form submit
+- In quiz component blokkeren dat je bij enter de form submit -> Done 16/01/2020
 - Triple ronde / correctie voorzien
+- Score per ronde / ploeg